November in Your Garden:

-- Bedding Plants – Cut back all perennials.
+Cut back all perennials.
 Clean beds and mulch cold tender plants.
 Replant color bowls, beds and borders with winter annuals such as Calendula, Dianthus, Pansy, Iceland Poppy, Primrose, Snapdragons, Stock and Violas.
-Cyclamen should now be starting to bloom, they are great for those shadier areas.
-Poinsettias will also be arriving in the middle of the month.
-Great holiday color for your Thanksgiving get togethers.
+Cyclamen should now be starting to bloom; they are great for those shadier areas.
+Check out our new Beacon Impatiens, which are highly resistant to downy mildew – real show-stoppers!

 Prepare for the Cool Season